dyc/beans/SETUP.md

-i'm developing this on an early 2015 mbp. it has a 2.7ghz i5, 8gb memory, and is running macos 10.14.6.
+we're developing this on an early 2015 mbp. it has a 2.7ghz i5, 8gb memory, and is running macos 10.14.6.

 # cross compiler

-my system gcc version was 4.2.1. i updated to the [latest version](https://wiki.osdev.org/Building_GCC) which was 10.2.0:
+our system gcc version was 4.2.1. we updated to the [latest version](https://wiki.osdev.org/Building_GCC) which was 10.2.0:

 ```sh
 # paths relative to the directory containing gcc source